kenoxa/svelte-formup/README.md

 </form>
 ```

-- `at`: allows to define for which attribute the validitiy should be tracked.
+- `at`: allows to define for which attribute the validity should be tracked.

   ```html
   <input use:validate={{ at: 'email' }}>